Whitney Chewston: 2021–present: "Homophobic dog" meme

 In March 2021, an Instagram user added the text "not too fond of gay people" to a 2019 photo of Whitney beside a glass of red wine.
 This image circulated on social media and grew in popularity in early 2022 on Twitter, gaining Whitney the nickname Homophobic Dog.
 The format of the meme adapted as it spread; users, who were often LGBTQ, superimposed homophobic captions on other photos of Whitney "often looking sassy or suspicious".

 While the meme continued to grow, users discovered that Whitney's owners were a married gay couple.
-Her owners have expressed that she is an advocate of LGBT rights, and recent pictures have shown her donning rainbow attire.
+Her owners have expressed that she is an advocate of LGBT rights, and pictures have shown her donning rainbow attire.
 Her owners have also expressed support for the meme, saying it uses satire to "[shed] light on things and people who actually are homophobic".

-On May 15, 2022, a tweet of a fake Washington Post article titled "This dog is the new face of online homophobia", supposedly written by Taylor Lorenz, accrued nearly 450,000 likes in 24 hours.
+On May 15, 2022, a tweet of a fake Washington Post article titled "This dog is the new face of online homophobia", written by Taylor Lorenz, accrued nearly 450,000 likes in 24 hours.
 Several accounts responded to the fake headline with criticism of The Washington Post and Generation Z; one of the most high-profile cases was Christina Pushaw, spokesperson of Florida governor Ron DeSantis.
 Lorenz responded to Pushaw, writing, "I would have assumed a press secretary could recognise the difference between a fake screenshot from a meme page and a real news story, but apparently not".
 On May 16, the fake title was used as the headline for an article about Whitney in LGBTQ Nation.

 In June 2022, Lil Nas X posted an image of Whitney to promote his and YoungBoy Never Broke Again's single "Late to da Party".